CodeReviewDAO/dxd_codereview/Reviews/469 - Casper Kotlin SDK/2 - Final release of Kotlin SDK/README.md

 ### Project Documentation

 The README file provides necessary informations to build project and run the tests.
 It provides all necessary information with visual aid which is a good touch.
 Usage documentation is also shows how to use sdk with example project as well as how to get necessary jar file.
-However, creating this jar file over maven is not easy, and it did not mentioned in the documentation.
-This is not a reason for a failure, in the reviewer's opinion, since OP gave path the follow and provide jar file with a example project but it would be nice touch for end user.
+However, creating this jar file over maven was not easy, and it did not mentioned in the documentation.
+Then when reviewer talked with OP, OP fixed the documentation and problem of maven.

 Requirement | Finding
 ------------ | -------------